15 Best Patio Heaters for Outdoor Comfort

 Propane Heater by Hiland

 With 40,000 BTUs, this propane heater from Hiland is stylish and functional.
 The heater is more than seven feet tall and has a two-piece quartz glass tube that will complement any outdoor setting.

 One reviewer noted, “Used it all last summer with no issues.
 Very easy to use and starts almost immediately.”
 Here are the things you must know when using space heaters.

 Propane Heater — Sunjoy

-A great option for the patio, porch or under a pergola, this electric infrared heater from Sundate is easy to operate, with remote function and a 24-hour timer.
+A great option for the patio, porch or under a pergola, this electric infrared heater from PatioBoss is easy to operate, with remote function and a 24-hour timer.
 The carbon fire tube carries a 5,500-hour lifespan, and users noted the heater’s temperature control is easy to use.
-Build this DIY stone-top patio table so you’ll have a spot to place your drinks and snacks.
+Plus, here’s why you shouldn’t plug space heaters into power strips.

 Tiki Propane Heater by Thermo

 Stylish, efficient and great for your next patio party, this tiki propane heater from Thermo has a dancing flame in a pyramid-style column which produces radiant warmth.
 It has an output of up to 45,000 BTUs and has a built-in safety valve if the unit is tilted or tipped over.
 Reviewers noted instructions were easy to follow.
 Create a backyard oasis with these DIY projects.